openconfig/grpctunnel/doc/grpctunnel_design.md

 #### Error Field

-The `error` field is used by the client and server to exchange errors encountered when requesting new sessions.
+The `error` field is used by the tunnel client and tunnel server to exchange errors encountered when requesting new sessions.

 ### Target Message Fields